alirezakazemipour/alirezakazemipour.github.io/_posts/2025-08-29-stchstc-apprxmtn-1.md

 So, in general we're looking for the fixed point of $H$ and we use the following iterative algorithm

 $$r_{t + 1}(i) = (1 - \gamma_t(i))r_t(i) + \gamma_t(i)((Hr_t)(i) + w(i)).$$

-Note that we wrote the function equation for each component of $r$ and we made the stepsize $\gamma$ dependent on the iteration.
+Note that we wrote the function equation for each component of $r$, and we made the stepsize $\gamma$ dependent on the iteration.
 The reason behind making stepsize dependent on the iteration is make sure our iterative algorithm eventually converges to the fixed point and a fixed stepsize doesn't necessary gives us this guarantee.
 Specifically, the stepsize should meet the following two conditions known as the Robbins-Monro conditions

 $$\text{A)} \sum_{t = 0}^\infty \gamma_t(i) = \infty, \qquad \text{B) }\sum_{t = 0}^\infty \gamma^2_t(i) < \infty, \quad \forall i.$$